All course participants may receive a downloadable digital badge (shown below) that can be added to email signatures

 - Understand an agency’s expectations once funding is awarded

-This online course, formerly known as Funding Your Research: Non-NIH Government Agencies, will explore the availability of medical research funding beyond the NIH.
+This online course will explore the availability of medical research funding beyond the NIH.
 Topics covered include the grant submission process, with examples drawn from these agencies.
 Course participants will have an opportunity to learn from researchers who have successfully acquired these types of grants.

 Each year, the NIH provides approximately 27% of federal funding for medical research.
 In addition, federal agencies such as the National Science Foundation, Department of Defense, Department of Health and Human Services, Department of Veterans Affairs, and others offer over $7 billion per year to sponsor medical research.
 As an example, from 2017 to 2020 the Patient-Centered Outcome Research Institute (PCORI), a government-sponsored agency, awarded $3.5 billion in research funding.